matheuscfernandes/es120notes/Midterm2Solutions/README.md

 # Solutions to Midterm 2 Exam
 The solutions posted here are for reference only.
-If yous suspect that there are any errors, please let me know by emailing at [fernandes@g.harvard.edu](matilto:fernandes@g.harvard.edu)
+If you suspect that there are any errors or have any questions, please let me know by emailing at [fernandes@g.harvard.edu](matilto:fernandes@g.harvard.edu)